jamesCodes808/401-final/README.md

 <details closed><summary>Expand</summary>

-- How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
+How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

-Through daily morning standups, we'll go over what needs to be accomplished and assign tasks based on what we feel comfortable doing and break for the day.
+- During our morning standups, we will review the tasks to be completed, allocate assignments based on individual comfort levels, and then conclude for the day.

-- What project management tool will be used?
+What project management tool will be used?

-Trello
+- Trello, Figma

 </details>